Education

 A Reality Check

-• Small consistent gains beat occasional big wins every time
+• Small consistent gains beat occasional big wins.
+Every time.

 Want help building the consistency that makes compounding work?